 The Hudson Valley Manufacturing Workforce Center will maintain, expand, build and formalize these relationships.

-This apprenticeship has two basic elements.
-The first, On-the-Job Training (OJT), consists of a journey-level, craft person capable and willing to share their experience with an apprentice, in a hands-on manner.
-The second, Related Instruction (RI), consists of learning more theoretical or knowledge-based aspects of a craft.
+Apprenticeship has two basic elements, On-the-Job Training (OJT), consisting of a skilled employee person capable and willing to share their experience with an apprentice, in a hands-on manner, and Related Instruction (RI), the learning of more theoretical or knowledge-based aspects of a craft.
 This program makes apprentice training accessible to all manufacturing firms in the region.

 This registered apprentice program will typically be three to four years in duration.